MichaelRoth42/Juicy-Blog-Stuff/content/english/post/2023-09-07-become-the-best-power-platform-admin.md

 ---
 title: Become the best Power Platform Admin
-description: This blog explains a strategy to start your Power Platform environment strategy
+description: This is a summary of my session 'Become the best Power Platform Admin' and describes what you should know if you pursue a career as Power Platform Administrator
-date: '2022-09-26T08:11:06.185Z'
+date: '2023-09-13T08:11:06.185Z'
 images:
 - images/blog/title-minimal-set-of-environments.png
 author: "Michael Roth"